Clarice Cliff

 Clarice Cliff (20 January 1899 – 23 October 1972) was an English ceramic artist and designer.
-Active from 1922 to 1963, Cliff became the head of the factory creative department.
+Active from 1922 to 1963, Cliff became the head of the Newport Pottery factory creative department.

 Early life

 Cliff's ancestors moved from the Eccleshall area to Tunstall, Stoke-on-Trent, around 1725.
 Cliff was born on the terrace of a modest house in Meir Street on 20 January 1899.
 Her father, Harry Thomas Cliff, worked at an iron foundry in Tunstall.
 Her mother Ann (née Machin) washed clothes to supplement the family income.
 They had seven children.

-Cliff was sent to a different school than her siblings.
+Cliff was sent to a different school from her siblings.
 After school, she would visit her aunt, who was a hand-painter.
 She made papier-mâché models at school for a local pottery company.

 At age 13, Cliff started working in the pottery industry as a gilder.
 She added gold lines on pottery of traditional design.
 Later, she learned freehand painting at another potbank.
 She also studied art and sculpture at the Burslem School of Art.